nanahs/elixir-crypto/README.md

 Crypto is a Phoenix Liveview application that keeps track of crypto prices in real-time.
 All features should be built using Liveview only.

 Please use the Coinbase REST API to get the prices of crypto.
+Use USD as the currency pair with the cryptocurrency.
+We already have schemas for `User` and `Currency`.
+Create any new schemas that you feel are necessary.

+Account registration and login is already implemented.

 ### Task 1